ajaarma/snv/README.md

 	1. Put the respective vcf files in the directory.
 For example: demo/example/vcf/
 	2. Create manifest file in same format as shown in demo/example/example_manifest.txt
 	3. Assign gender to each family members (illumina or sample id).
 For example: demo/example/example_genders.txt
 	4. List of all the family ids that needed to be analyzed.
-See example sample_pedigree.txt file.
-	         For e.g: demo/example/example_family_analysis.txt
+	         For e.g: demo/example/manifest/example_family_analysis.txt

 ### Step -3: ###

    Generate all the shell scripts that can be incorporated into user specific HPC cluster network.
+For e.g: Slurm/PBS/LSF network.

 ##### Command: #####
 	$ python processSNV.py 	-a <USER-XML-FILE>